FAQ: Certificates and Letters of Specialization

 Q: What's the difference between a "letter of specialization" and a "certificate"?

 A: They are very, very similar.
 Both confer an official paper certificate, which is signed by the English Department Chair and the HFA Dean.
-Both require you to complete 5-6 courses that meet certain requirements.
+Both require you to complete a set of courses that meet certain requirements.
 The main difference is that a certificate will show up on your transcript, whereas a letter of specialization does not.

 Q: Is that really the only difference?